Azure-Samples/enterprise-data-sharing/3-data-sharing-exploration/README.md

-The IaC deployment is included as part of the sample, plus the exploration functionality in python that iterates with Microsoft Purview, Azure Synapse Analytics, Azure KeyVault and Azure Data Lake Gen 2 as mentioned above as represented below:
+The IaC deployment is included as part of the sample, plus the exploration functionality in python that iterates with Microsoft Purview, Azure Synapse Analytics, Azure KeyVault and Azure Data Lake Gen 2 as represented below:

 ![Data Exploration Detail](./images/eds-repo-data-exploration.drawio.svg)